The 60+ Best Project Management Software To Work Faster In 2023

 24. Proggio

-Proggio is a collaborative portfolio and project management app that has a range of features including high-level portfolio monitoring, Kanban and list views, a mobile app, and a robust Jira integration.
+Proggio is a collaborative portfolio and project management software that has a range of features including high-level portfolio monitoring, Kanban and list views, a mobile app, and a robust Jira integration.
 The Jira integration helps teams connect with their coworkers in the development and software space, which is great for teams across many organizations.
 In Proggio, you can also sort tasks by “My Tasks,” “Assigned by Me,” “By Projects,” and “My Team,” which helps sort and filter to-dos.

 Cost: Proggio costs $19 per user per month for 5-20 users.